 Next, the cooling effect of the thunderstorms is not applied blindly or randomly.
 The thunderstorms only form as and when the local area is above the temperature threshold.
 This means that the cooling effect, which can be up to 500-600 w/m2, is always located where it is most needed, on the local hotspots.

 Finally, here is the most important consideration.
 The timing and the amount of thunderstorms are NOT a function of greenhouse gas forcing, or of solar forcing, or of volcanic forcing, or of any other kind of forcing.
 As Figure 2 shows, they are a function of temperature.
-As long as the surface is sufficiently hot, thunderstorms will form even at night when the radiative forcing is quite small.
+As long as the surface-atmosphere temperature difference is large enough, thunderstorms will form even at night when the radiative forcing is quite small.

 This means that their effect will be to maintain the same temperature, regardless of reasonable-sized fluctuations in the amount of forcing.
 Clouds don’t know about forcing, they form and disappear based on local conditions.

 And this is simply one more piece of observational support for my hypothesis that emergent phenomena regulate the temperature and maintain it within a fairly narrow range.